3D printing processes

 Computer-aided design (CAD) model used for 3D printing.
 The manual modeling process of preparing geometric data for 3D computer graphics is similar to plastic arts such as sculpting.
 3D scanning is a process of collecting digital data on the shape and appearance of a real object, creating a digital model based on it.

 A variety of processes, equipment, and materials are used in the production of a three-dimensional object via additive manufacturing.
-3D printing is also known as additive manufacturing, because the numerous available 3D printing process tend to be additive in nature, with a few key differences in the technologies and the materials used in this process.

-Some of the different types of physical transformations which are used in 3D printing include melt extrusion, light polymerization, continuous liquid interface production and sintering.
+Techniques include jetting, extrusion, additive friction stir deposition, powder bed fusion, binder jetting, stereolithography, computed axial lithography, liquid alternative, lamination, directed energy deposition, selective powder deposition, and cryogenic manufacturing.

-Types of 3D printing processes
+Types

-There are many 3D printing processes, that are grouped into seven categories by ASTM International in the ISO/ASTM52900-15:
+3D printing processes, are grouped into seven categories by ASTM International in the ISO/ASTM52900-15: